mghanem4/Hybrid-Monocular-Distance-Estimation-using-CNN/README.md

     - Download training labels of object data set (5 MB)
     - [Optional] Download object development kit (1 MB) (including 3D object detection and bird's eye view evaluation code)

+> [!
+WARNING]
+> This is not intended for actual use on the road, or of any purpose.
+This is an experimentation for using a heuristic (pinhole camera model) to predict distances, although an MAE of $\approx 1.03$ was achieved, this is not a very accurate, proceed with caution

+> [!
+WARNING]
+> There also exists a way to infer real time video with fps of 7~10, please be advised that I do not own the source code or libraries of that code, so please be cautious of use of privay issues

+Below is the proposal for this project.

 ---
 # Hybrid Monocular Distance Estimation using CNN + Pinhole Residual